The Molecular, Cell, and Developmental Biology Major 2013-14

 High School Preparation

-In addition to the courses required for UC admission, high school students who intend to major in biology should take high school courses in biology, chemistry, advanced mathematics (precalculus), and physics.
+In addition to the courses required for UC admission, high school students who intend to major in biology should take high school courses in biology, chemistry, advanced mathematics (precalculus and/or calculus), and physics.

-The Intersegmental General Education Transfer Curriculum (IGETC) will not provide transfer students with enough mathematics and science courses to allow them to complete the program at UC Santa Cruz in two years.
-In addition, please review the introductory requirements for the molecular, cell, and developmental biology major:
+Students who plan to take the above courses at a California community college should reference assist.org to determine which courses are transferable to UCSC.
+The Intersegmental General Education Transfer Curriculum (IGETC) will not provide transfer students with enough math and science courses to allow them to complete the MCD biology program in two years.

 Prospective transfer students should visit the Physical and Biological Sciences Undergraduate Affairs web site for further information (see the More Information section).